Privacy notice - children and young adults

 UK General Data Protection Regulation and UK Data Protection Act 2018

-There are some terms that you will read in this document and you may hear people say when discussing your information.
+There are some terms that you will read in this document, and you may hear people say when discussing your information.
 These terms are 'personal data' and 'special category data'.

 What is personal data?

 Personal data means any information that can identify a person.
 The person is known as a data subject.
-Examples of personal information include your name, address, date of birth, next of kin and GP.
-Personal data can also include images of you, for example, photographs or recordings made using Closed Circuit Television (CCTV) systems.
+Examples of personal data include your name, address, date of birth, next of kin and GP.
+Personal data can also include images of you, for example, photographs or video recordings made using Closed Circuit Television (CCTV) systems.

 What is special category personal data?